Manatee conservation: Becoming endangered and legal protection

 In 1979, Florida Governor Bob Graham made November Manatee Awareness Month, and the first state-designated protection zones were established.
 The year 1980 saw Congress allocate $100, 000 to the Marine Mammal Commission and the development of the initial Federal Manatee Recovery Plan by the U. S. Fish and Wildlife Service.
 In 1981, Bob Graham and Jimmy Buffett formed the Save the Manatee Committee, the precursor of the Save the Manatee Club, which sought to protect manatees and their habitats.
 Both the Marine Mammal Protection Act and the Endangered Species Act were reauthorized in 1988 as various new groups, companies, and organizations began to invest time and resources in the protection of the manatee.
 The early 1990s saw more government money being allocated to the cause, more research being conducted, and more protection plans being implemented.

 The U.S. Fish and Wildlife Service revised the Manatee Recovery Plan Objectives in 1996 to include the following: assess and minimize causes of manatee mortality and injury, protect essential habitat, determine and monitor the status of the manatee population and essential habitat, coordinate, and oversee cooperative recovery work.
 Throughout the early 2000s (decade), various counties in Florida continued to revise and/or create specific conservation plans in conjunction with federal and statewide efforts.

 As of January 7, 2016, as a result of significant improvements in its population and habitat conditions, and reductions in direct threats, the U.S. Fish and Wildlife Service announced that the West Indian manatee is proposed to be downlisted from endangered to threatened status under the Endangered Species Act (ESA).
 The proposal to downlist the manatee to threatened will not affect federal protections currently afforded by the ESA, and the Service remains committed to conservation actions to fully recover manatee populations.
 The range-wide minimum known population is estimated to be at least 13,000 manatees, with more than 6,300 in Florida.
 When aerial surveys began in 1991, there were only an estimated 1,267 manatees in Florida, meaning that the last 25 years has seen a 400 percent increase in the species population in that state.

+However, there has been an Unusual Mortality Event (UME) beginning in December 2020 where more manatee carcasses and more manatees requiring rescues were appearing at a higher rate.
+Preliminary data released from Florida Wildlife Conservation showed a total of 1,191 manatee mortalities in 2021.
+This number is nearly twice the total of mortality in 2020.
+Although some of these mortalities were due to cold stress or boat collisions, a majority of them were from starvation due to loss of sea grass.
+It has been hypothesized that poor water quality in surrounding areas has led to a mass mortality in seagrass.
+Due to this, it has been largely debated by many environmental organizations if these manatees should be put back on the endangered species list.